-- A. Maintain finite and irreplaceable links to the past by identifying, preserving, protecting, and where appropriate, restoring historic, archaeological, cultural, scientific and educational (HACSE) sites. - B. Protect HACSE sites, buildings, structures, districts and objects identified on national, state or local historic registers and/or on state or local inventory data bases from destruction or alteration, and from encroachment by incompatible uses. - C. Foster greater appreciation for shoreline management, maritime activities, environmental conservation, natural history and cultural heritage by educating and informing citizens of all ages through diverse means. - D. Ensure that tribal organizations and the Washington State Department of Archaeology and Historic Preservation are involved in the review of projects that could potentially affect such resources.
+- A. Maintain finite and irreplaceable links to the past by identifying, preserving, protecting, and where appropriate, restoring historic, archaeological, cultural, scientific and educational (HACSE) sites. - B. Protect HACSE sites and buildings identified on national, state or local historic registers from destruction or alteration, and from encroachment by incompatible uses. - C. Foster greater appreciation for shoreline management, maritime activities, environmental conservation, natural history and cultural heritage by educating and informing citizens of all ages through diverse means. - D. Ensure that tribal organizations and the Washington State Department of Archaeology and Historic Preservation are involved in the review of projects that could potentially affect such resources.